ibm-cloud-docs/appid/istio.md

    | `clientSecretRef` | object | No | A reference secret that is used to authenticate the client.
 The reference can be used in place of the `clientSecret`. |
    | `clientSecretRef.name` | string | Yes | The name of the Kubernetes Secret that contains the `clientSecret`. |
    | `clientSecretRef.key` | string | Yes | The field within the Kubernetes Secret that holds the `clientSecret`. |
-   {: caption="Table 1.
-YAML configuration file components explained" caption-side="top"}
+   {: caption="YAML configuration file components explained" caption-side="top"}

 * For backend applications: The OAuth 2.0 Bearer token spec defines a pattern for protecting APIs by using [JSON Web Tokens (JWTs)](https://datatracker.ietf.org/doc/html/rfc7519){: external}.
 By using the following configuration as an example, define a `JwtConfig` CRD that contains the public key resource, which is used to validate token signatures.